chadrem/spinal_tap/README.md

 ## Basic Usage

-Start spinal when your long running process starts up:
+Start spinal at the beginning of your long running process:

     SpinalTap.start

 By default it will listen for TCP connections on 127.0.0.1:9000.
-You should be able to telnet into your process and type 'help' to view the default list of commands.
+You can then telnet into your process and type 'help' to view the default list of commands.
-Spinal Tap uses threads so that it runs in the background of your application.
+Spinal Tap uses threads to run in the background of your process.

 SpinalTap.start accepts the following options: